Skip to content

 The Imperial Gate on the right

-When you step into Hagia Sophia, don’t overlook its Imperial Gate with a gorgeous mosaic above the door.
+When you step inside, don’t overlook its Imperial Gate with a gorgeous mosaic above the door.
 This monumental 6th-century door isn’t your ordinary entrance but a doorway that once welcomed only the emperor and his closest guardians.
-It’s 7 metres (23 ft) tall and has a bronze frame and a majestic metal coffin above.
+It’s 7 m (23 ft) tall and has a bronze frame and a majestic metal coffin above.
 And here is a fascinating secret: legend has it that its wood came from none other than Noah’s Ark itself!
 Who knew that the largest door in the building had such an epic tale to tell?

 15. Replaced the original dome in the 6th century